NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 <br/>

 ## The power of team work!
-So as you can imagine from listing just a few of the features iTerm2 and Oh-My-ZSH offer, you can probably understand why using both together is a powerful combination.
+So as you can imagine from listing just a few of the features iTerm2 and Oh-My-ZSH offer, using both together is a powerful combination.

 # Installation